SilkMC/silk/fabrikmc-network/docs/Module.md

 Using the packet instance, you can also register a packet receiver.

-This can be done using the [net.axay.fabrik.network.packet.ServerToClientPacketDefinition.receiveOnClient] or [net.axay.fabrik.network.packet.ClientToServerPacketDefinition.receiveOnServer] function.
+This can be done using
+the [receiveOnClient][net.axay.fabrik.network.packet.ServerToClientPacketDefinition.receiveOnClient] or
+[receiveOnServer][net.axay.fabrik.network.packet.ClientToServerPacketDefinition.receiveOnServer] function.

 ### Server to client